Venustulus: History of research

 The genus name Venustulus derives from Latin and means "charming".
-The species name waukeshaensis is derived from the town of Waukesha where the biota containg the fossils is found.
+The species name waukeshaensis is derived from the town of Waukesha where the biota containing the fossils is found.
 This chelicerate, along with many of the other animals of the biota (like Parioscorpio and Thylacares) were discovered in 1985, but were not given scientific names until decades later.
-Venustulus was formally described in 2005, and was based of eight specimens that are currently held in the UW–Madison Geology Museum.
+Venustulus was formally described in 2005, and was based on eight specimens that are currently held in the UW–Madison Geology Museum.
 These specimens vary in quality with three being almost complete and the other five only being the prosoma and opisthosoma of the arthropod.

 Classification

 The synziphosuran grouping is divided into multiple families including the Bunodidae, the Pseudoniscidae, and the Weinberginidae.
 Although the taxonomic relationships of Venustulus are still up for debate, the paper that described it noted that the arthropod has shared characteristics more similar to the weinberginid synziphosurans Weinbergina, Legrandella and Willwerathia.
 As a group the synziphosurans were first regarded as basal members of the xiphosuran lineage, however more recently they have been found to be more closely related to more primitive chelicerate arthropods and only distantly related to the xiphosurans.